NickGrunert/master-thesis/modules/02_algorithm.typ

     It appears that they could be changed in such a way that both images are much more similar in quality, but this is not researched in depth until after @section:scoring, when better experimentation is possible due to the scoring system.
     For now, further experiments will continue to use the logarithmic normalization, as it is a simple and effective way to enhance the contrast of the image, which in turn results in a wider or better scope for parameter tuning.

-    #figure(
-      image("../figures/apply_log/Result.png", width: 100%),
-      caption: [
-        Comparison between using the Logarithm on the original nDSM Image data and the original nDSM Image data without prior adjustments.
-      ],
-    ) <fig:algorithm:log>

     === Clipping extreme Values

+    #heading(depth: 5, numbering: none, bookmarked: false)[Theory]
+    // TODO

+    #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
+    ```python
+    def edge_detection(...):
+      # ... other steps

+      ####### STEP 3 : CLIPPING
+      lower_bound = np.percentile(derivative, 0 + percent)
+      upper_bound = np.percentile(derivative, 100 - percent)
+      clipped = np.clip(derivative, lower_bound, upper_bound)

+      # Save clipped values
+      mask = (derivative != clipped)
+      clipped_values[name] = mask

+      # ... other steps
+    ```

     === Gaussian Blurring

-    #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
+    #heading(depth: 5, numbering: none, bookmarked: false)[Theory]
-    A crucial step in the pipeline is applying Gaussian Blur @GaussianOperator to reduce noise through smoothing.
-    This step is neccessary, as the derivative data is very noisy accross segments.
+    Overall, the derivative is very noisy due to inconsistencies in the input height information.
-    Blurring the data leads to much improvement in the quality of the detected edges, as less noise inside a coherent surface is strong enough to be detected as an edge which in turn leads to the algorithm being less likely to split surfaces into multiple surfaces.
+    To address this issue, the algorithm will use Gaussian smoothing for noise reduction.
+    A 2-dimensional kernel approximating a Gaussian is used to apply a convolution to the image.
+    This blurs the entire image @Gauss1.

+    Using the OpenCV Gaussian blur implementation @Gauss2 introduces several new possible parameters, the kernel size and sigma values.
+    The sigma values define the standard deviation of the Gaussian function, which in turn determines the amount of blur applied to the image.
+    However, the influence of these parameters will not be explored extensively, and only 3x3 and 5x5 kernels will be tested, as well as whether noise reduction has the desired positive influence at all.
+    The sigma values are not explicitly set, so the algorithm automatically calculates them to be $≈0.8$ and $≈1.1$ for 3x3 and 5x5 kernels respectively.

+    The position in the overall edge detection pipeline just before Canny Edge Detection is applied and after the derivatives have been computed and clipped was determined after some minor experimentation that proved less successful than placing it here.

-    However, it can be noted that due to the small size of the image this blurring leads to a loss of detail, meaning problems in the detection of thin roof parts.
+    Note that due to the small size of the image, this blurring leads to a loss of detail, which will mean problems in detecting thin roof parts.
-    In earlier iterations of the algorithm, the blurring was done after shifting the data between 0 and 255, which the following edge detection algorithm uses.
-    This, however small it was, lead to a minor loss of quality due to integer rounding so it was changed to be done before the shifting.

-    #heading(depth: 5, numbering: none, bookmarked: false)[Code]
+    #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     ```python
     class BlurringMethod(Enum):
         NONE = 0